Rage (King novel)

-Plot summary
+Summary

-Charlie Decker, a Maine high school senior, is called to a meeting with his principal about a previous incident in which he struck his chemistry teacher with a pipe wrench, leading to the teacher's hospitalization and Charlie's suspension.
-Charlie then subjects the principal to a series of insulting remarks, resulting in his expulsion.
-Charlie storms out of the office and retrieves a pistol from his locker, then sets the contents of his locker on fire.
-He then returns to his classroom and fatally shoots his algebra teacher, Miss Jean Underwood.
-The fire triggers an alarm, but Charlie forces his classmates to stay in the room, killing a history teacher, Mr. Peter Vance, when he attempts to enter.
-As the other students and teachers evacuate the school, the police and media arrive at the scene.
+In May 1976, Charlie Decker, a high school senior in Placerville, Maine, is called to a meeting with his principal about the cause of his suspension two months earlier—an incident in which he struck his chemistry teacher with a pipe wrench, leading to the teacher's hospitalization.
+After repeatedly insulting the principal, he is expelled.

+Storming out of the office, Charlie retrieves a pistol from his locker and sets its other contents on fire.
+Returning to his classroom, he fatally shoots his algebra teacher.
+The fire triggers an alarm, but Charlie forces his classmates to stay in the room, killing a history teacher when he attempts to enter.
+As the school evacuates, the police and media arrive.

-Over the following four hours, Charlie toys with the authority figures who attempt to negotiate with him, including the principal, the school psychologist, and the local police chief.
+Over the following four hours, Charlie toys with the authority figures' attempt at negotiation, including the principal, the school psychologist, and the local police chief.
 Charlie gives them certain commands, threatening to kill students if they do not comply.
 Charlie admits to his hostages that he does not know what has compelled him to commit his deeds, believing he will regret them when the standoff is over.
-As his fellow students start identifying with Charlie, he unwittingly turns the class into a sort of psychotherapy group, causing his schoolmates to semi-voluntarily tell embarrassing secrets regarding themselves and each other.
+As his fellow students start identifying with Charlie, he unwittingly turns the class into an impromptu psychotherapy group, causing the participants to semi-voluntarily tell embarrassing secrets regarding themselves and each other.

 Interspersed throughout are flashbacks to Charlie's troubled childhood, particularly his tumultuous relationship with his abusive father Carl.
-Other incidents include a violent disagreement between two female students and a police sniper's attempt to shoot Charlie through the heart.
-However, Charlie survives due to having earlier put the combination lock from his locker into the breast pocket of his shirt, where it stops the bullet.
+As the standoff proceeds, a police sniper attempts to shoot Charlie through the heart.
+He survives due to having placed the combination lock from his locker in the breast pocket of his shirt.

-Charlie finally realizes that only one student is really being held against his will: a seeming "Big Man On Campus" named Ted Jones, who is harboring his own secrets.
-Ted also realizes this and attempts to escape the classroom, but the other students brutally assault him, driving him into a battered catatonic state.
-At 1:00 p.m., Charlie releases the students, but Ted is unable to move under his own power and remains.
-When the police chief enters the classroom, the now-unarmed Charlie feigns shooting him, attempting suicide by cop.
-The chief shoots Charlie, but he survives and is later found not guilty by reason of insanity and committed to a psychiatric hospital in Augusta, Maine until he can answer for his actions.
+Charlie finally realizes that only one student is really being held against his will: "Big Man on Campus" Ted Jones, who is harboring his own secrets.
+Ted also realizes this and attempts to escape the classroom, but the other students brutally assault him.
+Charlie eventually releases the students except for Ted, who is in a catatonic state.
+When the police chief enters the classroom, the now-unarmed Charlie feigns reaching for his pistol, leading the chief to shoot him.
+Charlie survives the shooting and, in August 1976, is declared insane and committed to a psychiatric hospital in Augusta, Maine.

 The final chapters contain an inter-office memo concerning Ted's treatment and prognosis at the hospital where he is now a patient, and a letter from one of Charlie's friends describing developments in the students' lives during the months following this incident.
-The story ends with Charlie addressing the reader: "That's the end.
+The story ends with an unidentified narrator (either Charlie or Ted) addressing the reader: "That's the end.
 I have to turn off the light now.
 Good night."